South Texas Veterans Health Care System (STVHCS)

-1) All visitors will be screened at the hospital entrance and required to wear a face mask while in the facility.
+Screening and Universal Masking requirements remain unchanged.
+The visitor and Veteran will be screened at the hospital entrance and required to wear a mask at all times while in the facility.

 ATTENTION VETERANS!!!
 If you utilize your urgent care benefit, and the urgent care clinic provides a prescription, please download this Urgent Care Prescription Card, or print it and keep it with you at all times.
 You will need to present this information to the retail pharmacist.